Crispy Skin Salmon with Lime Cilantro Rice, Cumin Scented Edamame and Chimichurri Sauce

 • 0.5 teaspoon dried oregano

-• 3 tablespoons distilled vinegar
+• 3 tablespoon distilled vinegar

 • 0.25 cup extra virgin olive oil